 This might include weeding, fencing or controlling introduced animals such as rabbits, deer or foxes.

-Putting a conservation covenant on your land is free—Trust for Nature covers the costs of the covenant.
 You can help support this work by making a donation.
 Where available, we also let landholders know about financial assistance they might be eligible for.
 For instance, some local councils provide rate discounts on covenanted properties.